perfect moodboard step-by-step

 This step might be even more time-consuming than the previous one, especially if the previous one was fruitful and you found a lot of what might be used.
 You need to thoroughly consider what must be on your board, what might ruin the whole thing, and what might become a final accent.

-Start with defining which elements are key (usually, that’s a logo if we talk about work mood boards).
-They better be placed somewhere easy to see to show their importance.
-It may be at the top or center.
-However, you’re free to put them whenever you want and show their role by applying visual tricks like highlighting, color change, putting them as the last layer on top of everything, etc. With an easy drag-and-drop option in our template, you can change the placement of your elements whenever you want and how many times you need.
+3. However, you're free to put them wherever you want and show their role by applying visual tricks like highlighting, color change, applying various shapes, putting them as the last layer on top of everything, etc. With an easy drag-and-drop option in our template, you can change the placement of your elements whenever you want and how many times you need.

 Also, in the end, you will see the bigger part of the content you chose previously remained untouched.
 That’s how it's supposed to be.
 However, don’t hurry to delete them.
 You still may need them to add a significant piece to complete the picture.